Hello, thanks for looking me up,

 From 2010 M0MPM in the UK, and PA3BHF when not in the UK.

-This is my VHF setup and the home-made 80m LSB MKARS - an excellent project and success almost guaranteed!
+This is my HF setup with the home-made 80m LSB MKARS on top - an excellent project and success almost guaranteed!

 See www.radio-kits.co.uk and the yahoo group:http://uk.groups.yahoo.com/group/mkars80/